Table 23.1, 23.11, ... Principal components/contrast plots of item loadings

 Correlations above 0.87, three times as dependent as independent (definitely the same thing).

 Cluster B is the baseline measures, the estimates from the main analysis.
-No disattenuated correlation is shown for B because B is dependent on the other clusters.
+No disattenuated correlation is shown for B because B is dependent on the other clusters including the cluster with which it is compared.

 Example 1: From Table 23.3 of the analysis of a large empirical dataset: